Organizing a Machine Learning Monorepo with Pants | by Michał Oleszak | Aug, 2023

 Situations described above arise way too often in ML teams, and their consequences vary from a single developer’s annoyance to the team’s inability to ship their code as needed.
 Luckily, there’s a remedy.

-Let’s dive into the world of monorepos, an architecture widely adopted in major tech companies like Google, and how they can enhance your ML workflows.
-A monorepo offers a plethora of advantages which, despite some drawbacks, make it a compelling choice for managing complex machine learning ecosystems.
+Let’s dive into the world of monorepos, an architecture widely adopted in major tech like , and how they can enhance your ML workflows.
+A monorepo offers a plethora of advantages which, despite some drawbacks, make it a compelling for managing complex machine learning ecosystems.

 Strap in as we embark on this journey to streamline your ML project management.